 She has dedicated her career to mental health promotion, prevention, intervention, research, and policy and systems change to ensure that all children and families have equitable access to high quality mental health services and educational supports.
 During the past decade she has taken that vision into educational systems where she champions the creation of safe, welcoming, and inclusive school systems, cultures and climates that honor diversity and intersectionality, fully recognize all ways of being and knowing, and ensure that all belong.

 Dr. Bullock strives to be a trusted partner in all of her personal and professional endeavors, and brings this value into strategic planning, design, development, training, and evaluation/research of educational offerings and policies that promote personal, interpersonal and systemic well-being, collaboration, empowerment, effective and equitable leadership, decision-making and social change.

 She excels in the development, testing and validation of innovative quantitative, qualitative and mixed-methods assessment strategies and observational and narrative coding systems for measuring intrapersonal, interpersonal, and systemic processes, mechanisms, outcomes and change.
 Her five minute speech sample coding system - Family Affective Attitude Rating Scale (FAARS: Bullock et al., 2007) and Sibling Interaction Rating Scale for observational research (SIB-R: Bullock & Dishion, 2004) have been widely published and replicated in the U.S., Europe and Australia.

-Grace is also the Senior Mental Health Officer in the Office of the Director at the Oregon Department of Education, Principal Consultant and Research Scientist at Oregon Research Behavioral Intervention Strategies (OR-BIS) d/b/a Influents Innovations and Oregon Research Institute Community and Evaluation Services (ORI-CES), Associate Scientist at Oregon Research Institute, Adjunct Professor at the Van Loan School at Endicott College, Faculty at the Oregon Mind Body Institute, and former Senior Scientist at the Mind and Life Institute.
+Grace is also the Senior Mental Health Officer in the Office of the Director at the Oregon Department of Education, Principal Consultant and Research Scientist at Oregon Research Behavioral Intervention Strategies (OR-BIS) d/b/a Influents Innovations and Oregon Research Institute Community and Evaluation Services (ORI-CES), Associate Scientist at Oregon Research Institute, and Adjunct Professor at the Van Loan School at Endicott College.